Playing cards in Unicode

 Unicode is a computing industry standard for the handling of fonts and symbols.
-Within it is a set of images depicting playing cards, and another depicting the French card suits.
+Within it is a set of code points representing playing cards, and another depicting the French card suits.

 Card suits

 The Miscellaneous Symbols block contains the following, at U+2660–2667:

+It is recommended to use stylistic fonts for regional variations of the French suits.
+Though fleurons (e.g. ✿/❀) can be used for the flower suit, and stars (e.g. ★/☆) can be used for a fifth suit such as for Five Crowns.

 Playing cards deck

-Unicode has code points for the 52 cards of the standard French deck plus the Knight (Ace, 2-10, Jack, Knight, Queen, and King for each suit), two for black and white (or red) jokers and a back of a card, in block Playing Cards (U+1F0A0–1F0FF).
-Also, a specific red joker and twenty-two generic trump cards are added.
+Unicode's Playing Cards block (U+1F0A0–1F0FF) has code points for the 52 cards of the standard French deck plus the Knight (Ace, 2–10, Jack, Knight, Queen, and King for each of the four suits), three jokers (red, black, and white), the back of a card, The Fool, and generic trump cards numbered 1–21.
+The depiction of these trump cards in most supporting fonts is based on the Bourgeois Tarot.

 Tarot

-Four Knights of the Tarot deck are in block Playing Cards (U+1F0A0–1F0FF).
-Unicode 7.0 added a specific red joker and twenty-two generic trump cards[block?] with the reference description being not the Italian-suited Tarot de Marseille or its derivatives (which are often used in cartomancy) but the French Tarot Nouveau used to play Jeu de tarot.
+Four Knights of the Tarot deck were included when the Playing Cards Unicode block was added in Unicode 6.0 (U+1F0A0–1F0FF).
+In Unicode 7.0, a red joker, a fool, and twenty-one generic trump cards were added to the Playing Cards block, with the reference description being not the Italian-suited Tarot de Marseille or its derivatives (which are often used in cartomancy) but the French Tarot Nouveau used to play Jeu de tarot, which is used for divination less frequently.